Armada2508/Library/README.md

 ### Using a project with git submodules
 Docs for using git submodules: https://git-scm.com/book/en/v2/Git-Tools-Submodules

-To update the commit that the submodule points to on the branch specified in .gitsubmodules.
+To update the commit that the submodule points to on the branch specified in .gitmodules.
 (Pull from upstream)<br>
 `git submodule update --remote` <br>
 Every time you update the library and you want to advance the commit that your repo points to you must run this.
 ## Editing library from within a project